 For information about our recycling destinations: My Recycling Wales

 To learn more about the process for each of the materials we send for recycling: Kerbside Recycling Guidelines

 Only cardboard that will fit in the reusable sack will be taken.
 If you have a large cardboard box, this will need to be folded, ripped or cut up and placed in the blue bag in order for it to fit on the collection vehicle.
 Alternatively, it can be taken to your local Waste and Recycling Centre

-If a resident and all their family members are physically unable to present their waste/recycling on the kerbside, then you can request an assisted collection
+If a resident is physically unable to present their waste/recycling on the kerbside, and do not have any family members, friends or neighbours who are unable to help then they can request an assisted collection.

-A considerable amount of training will be undertaken with our operatives in regards to the new service, including how to return the bags/boxes correctly.
+A considerable amount of training has been undertaken with our operatives in regards to the new service, including how to return the bags/boxes correctly.

 The majority of households across the County will move away from orange bags from the 4th November.
 Other areas, including specific flats, will see the new kerbside scheme rolled out in the following eighteen months and will gradually take on the new receptacles and collections.